Akash3121/AWS-DVA-C02/Notes.md

 ### Classic LB

 Note: CLB is deprecated at AWS and will soon will not be available in AWS console. exam has also removed any references to it.

+### Application LB (v2)

+ALB is a layer 7 (application - HTTP)

+load balancing to multiple HTTP applications across machines(target groups)

+load balancing to multiple applications on the same machine (ex: containers)

+support for HTTP/2 and websocket

+support redirects (from HTTP to HTTPS for example)

+routing tables to different target groups:
+- routing based on path in URL (example.com/users)
+- based on hostname in URL (one.example.com, other.example.com)
+- vased on Query String, Headers (examples.com/users?id=123&order=false)